Isagog/KnowledgeGraph/README.md

 Each module is tagged and features a specific root path.

-The supplied [maven pom file](client/pom.xml) produces a java client and may be adapted to generate a variety of other clients or server stubs by [openapi tools](https://github.com/OpenAPITools/openapi-generator)
+The supplied [maven pom file](java-client/pom.xml) produces a java client and may be modified to generate any resource by [openapi tools](https://github.com/OpenAPITools/openapi-generator)

+The supplied [maven pom file](java-server/pom.xml) produces a java server stub and may be modified to generate any resource by [openapi tools](https://github.com/OpenAPITools/openapi-generator)

-Here is a high-level picture of the platform's architecture, as it unfolds in the two main use cases:
+Here is a high-level sketch of the platform's architecture featuring two main use cases:

 ![User interaction](doc/kg-user-interact.PNG)